yeasy/docker-compose-files/hyperledger_fabric/README.md

 This project provides several useful Docker-Compose script to help quickly bootup a Hyperledger Fabric network, and do simple testing with deploy, invoke and query transactions.

-Currently we support Hyperledger Fabric all releases from v0.6.0, 1.x to latest 2.x.
+Currently we support Hyperledger Fabric releases from v0.6.0 and 1.x up to the latest 3.x example in this repository.

 If you're not familiar with Docker and Blockchain, can have a look at these books (in CN):